 Other disciplines, especially in the social sciences, employ ethnographic research methods for varied reasons, including understanding:

 At the core of field research is a method called participant observation.
 Scholars in contemporary ethnography have long acknowledged the importance of active participation in understanding cultural life.
-This method allows the researcher to experience activities and interactions to establish an understanding they wouldn't otherwise achieve by observing from afar.
+This method allows the researcher to experience activities and interactions alongside participants to establish an understanding they wouldn't otherwise achieve by observing from afar.

 During participant observation, the researcher may also collect other forms of data, including photographs and audio and video recordings.
-Sensory data is beneficial to ethnography because it helps the researcher recall key experiences with vivid detail and provides potentially abundant supporting evidence for the arguments in their findings.
+Sensory data is beneficial to ethnography because it helps the researcher recall essential experiences with vivid detail and provides potentially abundant supporting evidence for the arguments in their findings.

 Participant observation provides data for seeing what people say and do in their natural environment.
 However, observation has its limits for capturing what people think and believe.
 As a result, an ethnographic researcher conducts interviews to follow up on what they saw in fieldwork with research participants.